Sea otter: Economic impact

 Many facets of the interaction between sea otters and the human economy are not as immediately felt.
 Sea otters have been credited with contributing to the kelp harvesting industry via their well-known role in controlling sea urchin populations; kelp is used in the production of diverse food and pharmaceutical products.
 Although human divers harvest red sea urchins both for food and to protect the kelp, sea otters hunt more sea urchin species and are more consistently effective in controlling these populations.
 E. lutris is a controlling predator of the red king crab (Paralithodes camtschaticus) in the Bering Sea, which would otherwise be out of control as it is in its invasive range, the Barents Sea.
 (Berents otters, Lutra lutra, occupy the same ecological niche and so are believed to help to control them in the Berents but this has not been studied.)
+Sea otters are also known to control the population of highly destructive invasive species such as the European green crab, which the American government has spent millions trying to unsuccessfully eradicate.
 The health of the kelp forest ecosystem is significant in nurturing populations of fish, including commercially important fish species.

 In some areas, sea otters are popular tourist attractions, bringing visitors to local hotels, restaurants, and sea otter-watching expeditions.
+According to one study, the revenue from sea otter tourism was projected to be worth approximately CA $41.5 million per year (US $30.5 million).
+A different study from Vancouver Island discovered that sea otters are the second most popular attraction for those interested in wildlife tours, only slightly behind whale watching.
+The authors also made note of similar observed benefits of sea otters to the tourism industry in southeast Alaska.
+In California, households were consistently found to be willing to pay more for the option of seeing sea otters off the coast, and even more were willing to pay extra simply for the knowledge that sea otters existed near the coast.